Many children go through phases of refusing to eat, being ‘faddy or fussy’ eaters, or having other eating problems.

 Eating disorders are serious mental illnesses.
 Sometimes, when self-worth is low or things feel emotionally out of control children focus on something they can control and change, such as a dislike of their body; managing it through controlled eating or bingeing.

-Eating disorders are rare among key stage 1 school children, but they can start to emerge as an issue between the ages of nine and twelve, and often when children transition to secondary school.
+Eating disorders are rare among younger school children, but they can start to emerge as an issue between the ages of nine and twelve, and often when children transition to secondary school.

 Although some associations exist between body image and eating disorders, there is no clear cause and effect.
 Eating disorders are complex and multifaceted and are often prompted by a combination of genetic, psychological and environmental risk factors.